aphanti/aphantiweb/README.md

 + MySQL setting:
     - Create the database in mysql and grant the permissions
+        + CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'user_password';
+        + CREATE database 'database_name';
+        + GRANT ALL PRIVILEGES ON database_name.* TO 'database_user'@'localhost';
     - Or dump the backuped SQL database to your mysql

++ Gmail setting:
+    - Turn on less secure apps: https://support.google.com/accounts/answer/6010255?hl=en
+    - Going to https://accounts.google.com/DisplayUnlockCaptcha to enable it (make sure you are using the right gmail acocunt ) and then retrying the operation

 + Credential setting:
     - create /opt/aphanti/web_info.json which contains mysql, gmail pasword etc., like this: